-Step outside the hotel and walk along Beach Drive (one of the most scenic walks in Victoria) and you reach Willows Beach, a lovely long curve of sandy beach, perfect for a beach day.
+If you step outside the hotel and walk along Beach Drive (one of the most scenic walks in Victoria), you reach Willows Beach.

 The hotel has 100 rooms and suites – you’ll want to book a room with an ocean view and private balcony or terrace.

 Choose from rooms (375 to 500 sq. ft.) to one-bedroom suites (600 to 760 sq. ft.) with kitchens and dining areas.
 But even the rooms have small galley kitchenettes and fireplaces.

 There are also two top floor, two-level penthouses with two bathrooms that sleep four guests each.

 The latest addition to the hotel’s dining offerings is FARO, a café-cum-bistro specializing in serving hand-crafted pizzas from a wood stone pizza oven and local BC wines.